Poyo-SSB/tetrio-bot-docs/Ribbon.md

 ### `0x58` Batch tag

-A packet beginning in `0x58` is a batch packet, containing a zero-terminated array of big-endian `uint32`s.
+A packet beginning with `0x58` is a batch packet, containing a zero-terminated array of big-endian `uint32`s.
 These values represent the length of the following packets.

 ```
 +------+------+------+------+------+------+------+------+------+===================+